 WordPress is naturally more search engine friendly and SEO is easier to administer on there.
 Handy plugin, Yoast simply breaks down the different aspects for websites to become more Google friendly.

-WordPress’s blog-like nature, whilst helpful for sites which do actually feature blogs, can be awkward to work on sites which aren’t based around blogs.
+WordPress’s blog-like nature, whilst helpful for sites that do actually feature blogs, can be awkward to work on sites that aren’t based around blogs.

 For example, all content on WordPress has comments enabled by default, the default templates arrange content chronologically rather than by topic.
 None of these are difficult problems to overcome, but you can never quite escape the fact that when you’re working on a non-blogging based website you’re working against WordPress’s nature.

 The obvious solution to that would be to not use third party plugins?
-But because WordPress is a blogging platform not a pure CMS you sometimes need a plugin to provide functionality that another CMS might have out of the box.
-As a developer, you can write those yourself or make sure the plugin you’re using is up to scratch, but this is still extra work which would not necessarily need to be carried out on Joomla or another platform.
-In any case, WordPress’s popularity combined with its reputation as a target rich environment from hacker’s perspective means a WordPress site is more likely to be the subject of attacks than something built on almost any other platform.
+But because WordPress is a blogging platform, not a pure CMS you sometimes need a plugin to provide functionality that another CMS might have out of the box.
+As a developer, you can write those yourself or make sure the plugin you’re using is up to scratch, but this is still extra work that would not necessarily need to be carried out on Joomla or another platform.
+In any case, WordPress’s popularity combined with its reputation as a target-rich environment from a hacker’s perspective means a WordPress site is more likely to be the subject of attacks than something built on almost any other platform.

 Is the middle man of the two, it’s much simpler to use than Drupal and offers more flexibility than WordPress.
 Joomla was created with websites in mind, not blogs.

 Joomla! is more suited to websites where there needs to be a little more flexibility.
 Joomla! is more customisable than WordPress however, it requires more development knowledge to do so.